-In accordance with Government Auditing Standards, we have also issued our report dated June 22, 2022, on our consideration of the Library's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+In accordance with Government Auditing Standards, we will also issue our report dated July 31, 2023, on our consideration of the Library's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Library's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Library's internal control over financial reporting and compliance.

-Keith Faber Auditor of State Columbus, Ohio June 22, 2022
+Keith Faber Auditor of State Columbus, Ohio July 31, 2023